Botanical And Natural Dyes

 SEO description of the image

-Betel nut dye — inspired by the Sumbanese tradition of chewing betel nut (pinang), a practice shared by both men and women for its mild narcotic, warming, and social effects.
-When combined with slaked lime and daun sirih (betel leaf), the same fruit produces a soft, earthy pink — high in natural tannin and deeply connected to ritual and daily life.
-A colour shaped by community, culture, and centuries of shared habit.
-ORIGINAL PHOTO BY RIMMBA
+Betel nut dye — inspired by the Sumbanese tradition of chewing pinang, shared by men and women for its warming, social effect.
+Mixed with slaked lime and betel leaf, the fruit creates a soft, earthy pink and browns rich in natural tannin

 🔬 How Natural Dyes Are Made

-ancestral craft and applied chemistry
+Ancestral craft and applied chemistry

 The black-and-white image shows a person lifting the lid of a large pot that is releasing steam, suggesting something is being boiled or cooked.
 The person appears to be outdoors, surrounded by lush plants and natural light filtering through the trees.